GabeMitchell23/gfm48FastRobots/Lab7/lab7Writeup.md

 [Data Collection](https://www.youtube.com/shorts/BtrJDG9qOq8)

 ## Kalman Filter Design
-A combination of code and pseudo code is pictured in the diagram below to communicate how I implemented designed the kalman filter.
+A combination of code and pseudo code is pictured in the diagram below to communicate how I designed the kalman filter.

 <img src="code_diagram.PNG" class="img-responsive" alt="" width= 900>